aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 2. Under the *Event notifications* section, select *Create event notification*.
 3. Update the following values under *General Configuration*
    - **Event Name:** A name of your choice (e.g. `connect-voicemail-s3-event`)
    - **Prefix:** The path to the IVR recording within the bucket.
-By default this will be `connect/<instance alias>/CallRecordings/ivr/`, however review the contents of the bucket to validate.
+In the format `connect/<instance alias>/CallRecordings/ivr/`.
+Do not include the name of your S3 bucket in the prefix.
    - **Suffix:** `.wav`

 ![Prefix and suffix](./assets/s3-prefix.png)